 Playing into that is the fact that one of the two attractions, Star Wars: Rise of the Resistance won’t be ready in time for opening day in either park.
 That means if they waited for both attractions to be open, Galaxy’s Edge would miss the Summer season which is Disneyland and Disney World’s busiest times.

 How to Get Into Galaxy’s Edge and Make Reservations:

 This is going to depend on which version of Galaxy’s Edge you go as both systems are radically different from one another.
 You can read our page on making Star Wars Land reservations for more in-depth info, but we’ll give you the overview here.

-The Disneyland version of Galaxy’s Edge is opening first and that of course means the whole world is going to try and be there on May 31, 2019.
-Disney has anticipated this and because of that guests visiting Disneyland from May 31 – June 23 will NOT be allowed access to Galaxy’s Edge without a reservation.
+Disney has anticipated the large crowds during the first weeks of opening and and because of this guests visiting Disneyland from May 31 – June 23 will NOT be allowed access to Galaxy’s Edge without a reservation.

 There WILL BE NO STANDY-BY QUEUE to get into Star Wars Galaxy’s Edge during that first month, so don’t bother getting in line early and waiting, hoping to get into Star Wars Land.
 You need a reservation.

 Making a Reservation – There are two options for Reservations:

 - Make a hotel reservation at a Disneyland Hotel – All guests who are staying at a Disneyland hotel during the initial period of May 31 – June 23 will be automatically given ONE reservation (per guest) to Galaxy’s Edge.